hpcloud/hpcloud-kubesetup/README.md

 	**Windows**

-	Open the OpenStack resource script with a text editor such as Notepad++.
-Replace the variables with your configuration values.
-Then run this in your command prompt window.
+	Rename the downloaded <your project name>-openrc.sh file to <your project name>-openrc.bat Open the <your project name>-openrc.bat file within an editor like notepad.
+	Replace the export statement with set statement, like shown below.

 		set OS_AUTH_URL=<OS_AUTH_URL>
 		set OS_TENANT_ID=<OS_TENANT_ID>